purpleladydragons/purpleladydragons.github.io/_posts/2022-05-22-RSA-Cryptography.md

 Therefore $ed \ \equiv \ 1 \pmod{N}$

+So finally, we know that an inverse for e exists when e is coprime with N.

 ----

+### Making sure our ciphertext is decipherable

 Note that d is unique; otherwise would mean $ed_1 = ed_2 \ \equiv \ 1 \pmod{N}$, which means that $e(d_1 - d_2) \ \equiv \ 0 \pmod{N}$, since e is coprime to N, then we can divide by e and we see $d_1 - d_2 = 0$, so $d_1 = d_2$ and we end up with a unique d anyway)